4 Wellness Upgrades That Show a Return When You Sell

-While the general trend of physical and mental wellness has been steadily gaining traction for years, the importance of at-home fitness became front-and-center in 2020.
+While the general trend of physical and mental wellness has been steadily gaining traction for years, the importance of at-home fitness has become an even greater focus.
 Making space for doing more at home, from working to exercising, has a variety of benefits now as well as creating enticing features for future homeowners.

 Depending on the room, the project can be relatively simple to complete.
 First, choose a space, whether a bonus room or part of the basement, that you can keep clear of clutter and storage items, so you have room to move and place equipment.
 A cluttered room runs two primary risks: 1.
 Injury and 2.
 Undesirability.
 For a home gym that works for you now, it has to be a safe, inviting room that you look forward to spending time in.

 Once you have a dedicated space, consider your flooring options.
 An unfinished floor may not provide the cushion or support you need while working out and carpet may be difficult to clean.
 Replacing flooring with luxury vinyl tile or hardwood adds a little more shock absorption than a concrete slab and offers easier clean up from sweat or spilled drinks.
 For additional shock absorption, consider placing rubber tiles over the floor finish.
 Keeping a traditional floor finish in the room gives you the flexibility to both use or later stage the room as an office or guest bedroom as well as a fitness center.